 A Tumble Track is a training tool designed to allow for increased repetition of tumbling and gymnastic skills by decreasing stress on body parts.
 The Tumble Track has become a “must have” piece of equipment for gym clubs and cheerleading programs.
 Used from beginner to elite levels, it allows athletes to learn and perfect new skills and progressions.

-Acrobatic gymnastics is a gymnastic discipline where partnerships of gymnasts work together and perform figures consisting of acrobatic moves, dance and tumbling, set to music.
+Acrobatic gymnastics is a gymnastic discipline where partnerships of the great gatsby american dream gymnasts work together and perform figures consisting of acrobatic moves, dance and tumbling, set to music.
 There are three types of routines; a ‘balance’ routine where the focus is on strength, poise and flexibility; a ‘dynamic’ routine which includes throws, somersaults and catches, and a ‘combined’ routine which includes elements from both balance and dynamic.
 As well as partner and group elements we focus on individual needs to increase each child’s ability.
 The equipment that SDA use in this class is floor mats, crash mats, a floor beam and an inflatable tumble track.

-Cheerleading ranges from yelling to intense physical activity for sports team motivation, audience entertainment, or competition based upon organized routines.
+Cheerleading ranges from yelling to intense physical activity for sports buy essay online team motivation, audience entertainment, or competition based upon organized routines.
 The routines usually range anywhere from one to three minutes, which may contain many components of tumbling, dance, jumps, cheers, and stunting in order to direct spectators of events to cheer for sports teams at games or to participate in cheerleading competitions.
 The yellers, dancers, and athletes involved in cheerleading are called cheerleaders.
 The equipment that SDA use in this class is floor mats, crash mats and an inflatable tumble track.
 Not forgetting the purple and yellow giant pompoms!

 “S is for the way we shine our smiles they always look divine,